 Evidence of Effectiveness

-So far, we have assisted 324 students in finding marine jobs, and certified 216 Red Cross lifeguards and 42 Red Cross babysitters.
-In 2018, 3,550 students of all ages participated in our camps and weekend events, thanks in large part to funding from the United Way of Palm Beach County, Prime Time Palm Beach County, Palm Beach County Youth Services and our contract to run the Riviera Beach CRA’s Community Boating Program.
-In the past year, the Marine Industries Association of Palm Beach County awarded us a $30,000, three-year grant for Mobile Marine Lab, $6,000 for our annual fundraiser and $10,000 for our pre-apprentice program.
+So far, we have assisted over 324 students in finding marine jobs and certified 216 Red Cross lifeguards and 42 Red Cross babysitters.
+Before COVID-19, over 3,550 students of all ages participated in our camps and weekend events annually, thanks in large part to funding from the United Way of Palm Beach County, Prime Time Palm Beach County, Palm Beach County Youth Services and our contract to run the Riviera Beach CRA’s Community Boating Program.
+In past years, the Marine Industries Association of Palm Beach County awarded us a $30,000, three-year grant for Mobile Marine Lab, $6,000 for our annual fundraiser and $10,000 for our pre-apprentice program.